How to Remove a Lien

 4. Failure to prove lien

-In some cases your customer may dispute your claim and send you a "Notice to Prove Lien" or "Notice for Lienholder to Take Action".
+cases your customer may dispute your claim and send you a "Notice to Prove Lien" or "Notice for Lienholder to Take Action".
 If you do not respond to their request and begin legal action to prove your lien within the given time limit, as indicated in the original notice, your lien will be removed and no longer valid.
 The deadline to commence legal action typically ranges from 15 to 30 days from the date of the notice.

 Lien Removal Questions?